-Through a combination of the Additional Resort Communities Sales Tax, Lower Park RDA extension and the remaining Walkability bonds, the City is likely to see an estimated \$70 to 85 million in project funding over the next 10 years.
+Through a combination of the Additional Resort Communities Sales Tax, Lower Park RDA extension, Open Space GO Bonds and the remaining Walkability bonds, the City is likely to see an estimated \$130 to \$145 million in project funding over the next 10 years.
 While these improvements are an obvious boon to the services and economic growth of the City, Council must remain aware that the uses of these funds have been restricted to capital improvement projects.
 Capital projects often place a burden on the ongoing operating costs of the City.

 The operating burden will vary from project to project.
-Reconstruction of an aging street may gain efficiencies while maintenance of a new Main Street plaza, sidewalks that need to be plowed or transit structure may incur additional costs.
+Reconstruction of an aging street may gain efficiencies, while maintenance of a new Main Street plaza, sidewalk plowing, or transit structure may incur additional costs.
 Council must consider the impacts of capital improvement projects on the ongoing operating budget of the City.
-Capital projects which necessitate level of service adjustments could potentially impact other city services.
-It is staff's recommendation that these impacts should not be evaluated in isolation but should be evaluated as part of the Budgeting for Outcomes process in the context of all other city services.
-Maintaining the long range sustainability of city services continue to a high priority of city staff.
+Capital projects which necessitate level of service (LOS) adjustments could potentially impact other city services.
+It is staff's recommendation that these impacts should not be evaluated in isolation, but should be evaluated as part of the Budgeting for Outcomes process in the context of all other city services.
+Maintaining the long range sustainability of city services continues to be a high priority of city staff.

-Staff will continue to evaluate the operating costs for projects so they are budget correctly as they come on line.
-When possible, long term maintenance projects/funds have been established for new projects such as the Main Street Infrastructure Maintenance Project.
+Staff will continue to evaluate the operating costs for projects so they are budgeted correctly as they come on line.
+When possible, long term maintenance projects/funds have been established for new projects such as the Main Street Infrastructure Asset Management Project.
 This project will receive an annual contribution which will be used for capital infrastructure replacement, much like the asset management or pavement management projects/funds.
-Staff is currently evaluation a possible Storm Water Enterprise Fund which will potentially include a new ongoing revenue source.

-The largest foreseeable burden for the General Fund will likely be associated with the completion of the Prospector Drain project which may potentially (if a treatment system is installed) have an estimated ongoing operating expenditure \$250,000 starting in FY 2017.
+The largest foreseeable burden for the General Fund will likely be associated with the completion of the Prospector Drain project, which may potentially (if a treatment system is installed) have an estimated ongoing operating expenditure \$250,000 starting in FY 2017.